Teddy34/gatsby-blog/blog/promise_resolve/index.md

 #### The case for unaries

-One might ask what happen what happens with functions that take many arguments.
+One might ask what happen with functions that take many arguments.
 It's always possible to have an anonymous function calling it and rely on closures:

 ```javascript
 const our_function_good_version = url => {